128technology/docs/docs/plugin_bgp_community_services.md

 }
 ```

 - This error indicates that routingManager did not return the expected data.
-Check to ensure BGP is configured correctly on the router
+Check to ensure BGP is configured correctly on the router.
 ```json
 {
   "module-name": "bgp-community-services",